 - 1. There shall be no storage of any personal belongings (including bicycles), sports equipment, furniture, clothing, etc. in hallways, stairwells or landings, entrances, exits, and vestibules of any residence hall, cottage, or fraternity house (student living areas). - 2.
 Emergency exit paths (egress) in the bedrooms, halls and entrances shall be maintained equal to the width of the door. - 3.
 No items shall be hung from the ceiling or from sprinkler heads or sprinkler pipes. - 4.
 No combustible material, flags, towels, tapestries, etc. may be hung in windows.
 Curtains and drapes shall be either non-combustible or flame resistant and be labeled as such stating the curtain meets NFPA-701. - 5.
 Absolutely nothing shall be hung from or attached to the ceiling. - Each student may display unprotected either ONE 2'x3' paper poster OR ONE 3'x5' cloth flag, FLAT ON THE WALL only, of bedroom or common area (such as a living room).
 Items may NOT be displayed in windows, on doors, hanging from bunks on lofts or on the ceiling.
 Any additional flag or paper poster MUST BE displayed in a poster frame.
 Plastic, vinyl and foam board decorations are not allowed!
 There is no limit on metal signs, felt or wool banners. - 7.
-There shall be no lumber, trash, combustible materials, flammable liquids, propane tanks, gasoline powered items, kerosene heaters or lamps stored or used in student living areas. - 8.
-There shall be only two items plugged directly into each wall outlet. - 9.
-Surge protector/power strip shall be protected with a built-in 15 amp circuit breaker (reset Switch) and shall be plugged directly into a wall outlet and not into another surge protector. - 10.
-Extension cords shall not be used in any student living area. - 11.
+There shall be no lumber, trash, combustible materials, flammable liquids, propane tanks, gasoline powered items, kerosene heaters or lamps stored or used in student living areas.
+This also includes decks, porches, and balconies. - 8.
+Surge protector/power strip shall be protected with a built-in 15 amp circuit breaker (reset Switch) and shall be plugged directly into a wall outlet and not into another surge protector. - 9.
+Extension cords are prohibited in any student living area. - 10.
 Cube adapters and multi-tap adapters, lamps with outlets, bed risers with power cords, are not permitted in any student living area.
 NOTE cube adapter is the common use term for devices that plug into a wall outlet and offer multiple 110 volt ports for electrical devices but offer no overcurrent protection.
-An approved surge protector is therefore required. - 12.
+An approved surge protector is therefore required. - 11.
 Fresh-cut trees or greenery (i.e. Christmas trees or bamboo) are not permitted in student living areas.